 In another example, a school's SGB chairperson similarly contradicted the principal's report that leave taking and educator movements were well-controlled and happened within acceptable parameters, claiming that educator movements were not properly monitored and that his fellow SGB members frequently observed educators "moving around the community" during school hours.
 Some noted that their votes in job interviews for educators were crucial for selecting committed staff, not prone to absenting themselves from school or absconding.
 Again, such perceptions suggest that recruitment practices may encourage absence or help in the reduction of absence.
 Therefore it may be useful to tie absence management strategies with good selection criteria which focus not only on teacher competence but also on teacher commitment.
-In rural schools, some parents reported that they knew about some level of educator absence because it happened that parents living in the vicinity of the school, as well as unemployed ex-matriculants, were called upon to supervise classes and to 'teach' in the absence of educators.
+In rural schools, some parents living in the vicinity of the school, as well as unemployed ex-matriculants, were called upon to supervise classes and to 'teach' in the absence of educators.